 The super-hurricane Ivan was one of the strongest tropical storm so far recorded.
 It reached the category 5 in the Saffir/Simpson scale.
-Ivan crossed the southern region of Jamaica Island on 11 September 2004 (Fig. 1b).
+Ivan crossed the southern region of Jamaica Island on 11 September 2004 (Figure 1b).
 On this day, the surface pressure at its center was estimated at 915 hPa with wind velocity of the order of 270 km hr-1.
 On 13, the hurricane crossed the extreme western Cuba and went on to the Mexican Gulf.
 It still maintained category 5 intensity, with a surface pressure estimated at 912 hPa.
 The eye diameter was 25 km.

-The rate of precipitation at 1 km altitude was 18 mm hr^{-1} and at 6.5 km it was only 2 mm hr^{-1} .
+The rate of precipitation at 1 km altitude was 18 mm hr-1 and at 6.5 km it was only 2 mm hr-1.
 This magnitude, although larger, was not very different from that estimated in Conson.
-But, this value was computed using the PR sensor, whose limited scan did not cover the most intense northern and confined to below 5 km altitude.
+But, this value was computed using the PR sensor, whose limited scan did not cover the most intense northern and northwestern sectors of Ivan.
+The precipitation in its stratiform sector rate was 3-4 mm hr-1 and was confined to below 5 km altitude.